victorrentea/clean-architecture/adr/adr-007-use-cased-optimized-query.md

 Search Entities using Use-Case-Optimized Queries (CQRS)

 ## Status
+Accepted
-Accepted ⚠️please don't hesitate to challenge it!
+⚠️Please don't hesitate to challenge it!

-(Training Note: never deleted, but can be `Superseded` by a later ADR)
+(Note: ADRs are never deleted, but can be `Superseded` by a later ADR)

 ## Context
 We are using an ORM (Hibernate/JPA).